KhaterehMeshkini/AIxPA-Foreste/README.md

 # AIxPA-Foreste

-This project implements a pipeline for deforestation using Sentinel-2 Level-2A imagery.
+This project implements a pipeline for deforestation using Sentinel-2 Level-2A imagery between two years.
 It processes raw .SAFE or .zip Sentinel-2 inputs, extracts NDVI and BSI indices, interpolates them to a monthly time series, applies BFAST (Breaks For Additive Season and Trend), and outputs change detection and probability maps.

 ## Input

-- **Sentinel-2 L2A Data** in `.SAFE` folders or `.zip` format.
+- **Sentinel-2 L2A Data** in `.SAFE` folders or `.zip` format for two years.
 - **Forest Mask** in `.shp` or raster format.
   - Used to limit analysis to forested areas.
   - Can be downloaded from the [WebGIS Portal](https://webgis.provincia.tn.it/) confine del bosco layer or from https://siatservices.provincia.tn.it/idt/vector/p_TN_3d0874bc-7b9e-4c95-b885-0f7c610b08fa.zip.
   - The file must be extracted.